fja05680/pinkfish/examples/README.md

 - `sma-percent-band`: trading strategy using price vs long term sma; percent band around sma used for hysteresis
 - `spreadsheet`: make a read only spreadsheet within jupyter notebook
 - `ta-lib-tutorial`: a tutorial on using the ta-lib technical analysis library
+- `trade-two-symbols`: same as golden-cross example, except hold GLD when not in SPY; demonstrates trading 2 symbols